Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 - *2026.04*: &nbsp;🎉🎉 Our work [ProgressLM](https://progresslm.github.io/ProgressLM/) on General Reward Model for Embodied Agents has been accepted to ***ACL 2026 Main Conference*** and ***ICLR 2026 Workshop on World Models***!
 - *2026.04*: &nbsp;🎉🎉 My first-author work [DynCIM](https://arxiv.org/abs/2503.06456) on cross-modal imbalance in multimodal foundation models has been accepted by ***CVPR 2026 Workshop on Cognitive Foundations for Multimodal Models***!
 - *2026.03*: &nbsp;🔥🔥 Joined University of California, Santa Barbara (UCSB) as a CS PhD student.
-- *2026.02*: &nbsp;🎉🎉 We release [What If Agents Could Imagine?
-Reinforcing Open-Vocabulary HOI Comprehension Through Generation](https://arxiv.org/abs/2602.11499), a study that breaks through the static perception barrier of VLMs via active generative world modeling.
+- *2026.02*: &nbsp;🎉🎉 We release [What If Agents Could Imagine?](https://arxiv.org/abs/2602.11499), a study that breaks through the static perception barrier of VLMs via active generative world modeling.
 - *2026.02*: &nbsp;🎉🎉 Our work [fMRI-LM](https://arxiv.org/abs/2511.21760) on Medical Foundation Models has been accepted by ***CVPR 2026***!
 - *2026.01*: &nbsp;🎉🎉 Three first/co-first author papers have been accepted by ***ICLR 2026***!
   - [DecAlign](https://arxiv.org/abs/2503.11892): Aligning Cross-Modal Semantics for Multimodal Foundation Models